 FANTASMIC!
 DINING PACKAGE

-If you dine at the Hollywood & Vine buffet or at the Mama Melrose or Brown Derby full-service restaurants, you can obtain a ticket/voucher for the members of your dining party to enter the night's first showing of Fantasmic! without waiting in line and sit in a reserved section of seats.
-In return for your patronage of the restaurant, you can avoid 30—90 minutes waiting in the regular line to be admitted.
+If you dine at the Hollywood & Vine buffet (dinner only) or at Mama Melrose's or Brown Derby full-service restaurants, you can obtain a ticket/voucher for the members of your dining party to enter the night's first showing of Fantasmic! without waiting in line and sit in a section of seats (one of the best in the theater) reserved specifically for dining package patrons..

-Here are the rules.
-You must call 407-WDW-DINE (or book online) up to 180 days in advance and request the Fantasmic!
-Dinner Package for the night you want to see the show.
-This is a reservation rather than a priority seating and must be guaranteed with a credit card at the time of booking.
+Here are the rules: You may call 407-WDW-DINE (or book online) up to 180 days in advance and request the Fantasmic!
+Dining Package for the night you want to see the show.
+This is a reservation and must be guaranteed with a credit card at the time of booking.
 There's a 48-hour cancellation policy.
-Disney Dining Plan credits can be used to pay for dinner.
+Disney Dining Plan credits can be used to pay for the meal.

-To keep guests from coming in and ordering the cheapest thing on the menu just to get Fantasmic! vouchers, Disney includes a fixed price dinner in the package.
+To keep guests from coming in and ordering the cheapest thing on the menu just to get Fantasmic! vouchers, Disney includes a fixed price meal in the package.
 Sample 2013 prices (peak season, excluding park admission and gratuity) are roughly as follows:

 |Hollywood & Vine

 The price covers all you care to eat at the Hollywood & Vine Buffet; choice of appetizer, soup or salad, main course, bread, and dessert at the Brown Derby; and flatbread, family-style salad, choice of main course, and dessert at Mama Melrose.
 Nonalcoholic drinks are included.
-With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the special theater entrance designated for Fantasmic!
-Dinner Package guests.
-If you have made ordinary priority seatings for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
-You have to buy the package to get the seats.
+With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
+If you have made ordinary reservations for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
+You have to buy the package to get the good seats.